 - Go shopping at the mall and splurge on a nice outfit for yourself.
 Yes, you guys, too.

 Take short periods of “alone time” whenever you feel the need.

 Try to enjoy the good days, and don’t let yourself feel any guilt for doing that.
 Look for the treasures in life.
 They are still there.
 Always have been, always will be.

 Each morning, set aside 10 minutes to acknowledge your loss.
 Let your feelings surface, and be honest with yourself about how painful this is.
-It's okay to cry, too.
-Write from your heart into your private "Grief Journal".
-Then pull yourself together to face your new day.
+It’s okay to cry, too.
+Write from your heart into your private “Grief Journal”.
+Then pull yourself together to face the new day.